plepe/OpenStreetBrowser/doc/Tutorial.md

 ```

 All scripts of a feature are processed in the order of their appearance.
 As they all use the same scope, Twig variables (set via `{% set varname = 'value' %}`) are available in all sub-sequent scripts.

+For a full list of parameters, see [the category parameters](./CategoryParameters.md).